2i2c-org/infrastructure/docs/contributing/code-review.md

 As a **team**, our goal is to find ways to empower you to feel more comfortable with things breaking, because you believe you can fix them when they *do* break.
-If things **never** break, we are doing ourselves and our users a disservice, as it probably means we are not moving fast enough.

 <a title="Reedy, CC BY-SA 4.0 &lt;https://creativecommons.org/licenses/by-sa/4.0&gt;, via Wikimedia Commons" href="https://commons.wikimedia.org/wiki/File:Framed_%22I_BROKE_WIKIPEDIA..._THEN_I_FIXED_IT!%22_T-shirt.jpg"><img width="512" alt="Framed &quot;I BROKE WIKIPEDIA...
 THEN I FIXED IT!&quot; T-shirt" src="https://upload.wikimedia.org/wikipedia/commons/thumb/7/79/Framed_%22I_BROKE_WIKIPEDIA..._THEN_I_FIXED_IT%21%22_T-shirt.jpg/512px-Framed_%22I_BROKE_WIKIPEDIA..._THEN_I_FIXED_IT%21%22_T-shirt.jpg?20190318200628"></a>

+We don't have a shirt like this, but maybe someday we could :)

 ### I don't know how to verify if what I did worked

 Ask the community?
 I'm not sure what to say here